 longing for love

 The desire for love is universal.
-Mother Teresa said, “The hunger for love is more difficult to remove than the hunger for bread.”
+Saint Teresa of Calcutta said, “The hunger for love is more difficult to remove than the hunger for bread.”
 We all have an ache in our hearts that longs for intimacy, acceptance, and affection.
 The reason for this longing is that we were created for love.
 Unlike the rest of creation, we were “made in the image and likeness of God” (Gen 1:27) and “God is love” (1 Jn 4:8).
-So we were made in the image and likeness of love.

 loving as God loves